 - TFA’s, (Technology For All) “PowerUp” Initiative is providing free Internet access to the Milby High School students surrounding its neighborhood through the TFA-Wireless project with Rice University, our urban TFA testbed serving the underserved community.

 - All data sets and data collection tools of our research will be made publicly available as a resource for the research community.
 The data sets are unique in that they provide unprecedented access to all system components from the end-user to the network.

 - Our educational activities have included graduate and undergraduate student training, and conference, industry, and workshop presentations.

-- During the summer of 2017, Robby Flechas (REU participant) and Xintong Liu, undergraduate students at Rice University will work closely with the PI’s and graduate students in the Rice Networks Lab designing, developing and testing a wireless THz backhaul related testbed.
-Over the air experimentation and measurements using the testbed to show the potential of THz wireless backhaul links in enhancing network performance will be performed.
+- During the summer of 2018, Carlos Arroyo, Isabella Garza, Patrick Han, Liewn Jiang, Tianrun Ke, George Shi and Tiger Yang, undergraduate students at Rice University worked closely with the PI’s and graduate students in the Rice Networks Lab designing, developing and testing a wireless THz backhaul related testbed.
+Over the air experimentation and measurements using the testbed to show the potential of THz wireless backhaul links in enhancing network performance will

 - The EARS Project provided data for P. Nayak.
 Performance Evaluation of MU-MIMO WLANs under the impact of traffic dynamics, Masters degree research.
 (2016)

 - The EARS Project provided data for J. Chen.
 Pseudo Lateration: Millimeter-Wave Localization Using a Single Infrastructure Anchor, Masters degree research.
 (2016)

 - The EARS Project provided data for Y. Ghasempour.
 Scaling 60 GHz WLANS: Creating and Identifying opportunities for Multi-User Transmission, Masters degree research.
 (2016)